The Day of Visitation: When Jesus Wept and Every Prophecy Was Fulfilled

 “But when you see Jerusalem surrounded by armies, then recognize that her desolation is near… For these are days of vengeance, so that all things which are written will be fulfilled.”

-He made it plain: When Jerusalem was surrounded by armies, it meant judgment had arrived.
+He made it plain: when Jerusalem was surrounded by armies, it meant judgment had arrived.

-Fulfilled Right On Schedule
+Fulfilled Right on Schedule

-Face The Facts
+Face the Facts

+The “day of visitation” was not a future event.
+It was when Jesus came to His own, and they missed it.
 The “days of vengeance” were real, and every prophecy was fulfilled in that generation, exactly as the Bible records.